valamuri2020/CyberCipher/README.md

 #### This app will be deployed to the web using Heroku very soon!

 ##### If you find any bugs that were not caught during development, please open an issue so we can work on resolving it.
-I strive to make my work so that I'm proud of it as I put in my best efforts into all my work.
+I strive to make my work as best as possible.

 #### Thank you for viewing my project,
 #### Vivek Alamuri